ranjanrai12/angular-prep/src/app/theory/angular/10-service/01-dependency-injection.md

 So, when ComponentA tries to call this.logger.log('Message from Component A'), it will likely encounter an error, as AnalyticsService may not have a log method.

-- `Instance of InjectionToken`: is is commonly use when the value gets vary, and it ensure that the Unique tokens are created.
+- `Instance of InjectionToken`: It ensure that unique tokens are created and is commonly use when the value gets vary.
+It avoids naming collisions and enable type-safe dependency injection.

 ```ts
 import { InjectionToken } from '@angular/core';